 Bring Your Own Key (BYOK)

-BYOK (Bring Your Own Key) means you connect an OpenRouter or CrofAI (nahcrof) API key in Critique Settings.
+BYOK (Bring Your Own Key) means you connect an LLM Gateway, OpenRouter, or CrofAI (nahcrof) API key in Critique Settings.
 Critique still runs the product — sandboxes, GitHub checks, repository context, usage telemetry — but model inference is billed to your provider account, not drawn from Critique’s bundled credit pool.

 BYOK is about who pays for tokens.
 BYOA is about who runs the fix agent (Cursor, Codex, Claude Code, Copilot).
-Teams often combine both: OpenRouter BYOK for review depth, then Cursor or a fix prompt for execution.
+Connections is about third-party product APIs (Linear, future Slack/Sentry) and crt_ keys for MCP/REST — not model billing.
+Teams often combine all three: LLM Gateway or OpenRouter BYOK for review depth, BYOA or Remedy for fixes, Linear in Connections for ticket context.

 Bundled credits vs BYOK harness